TankerHQ/spec/threat_model.md

 ## Tanker risk factors

-*Attack*: An attacker gains control to all of *Tanker*'s APIs, *Trustchain* blocks, their distribution and the unlock service.
+*Attack*: An attacker gains control to all of *Tanker*'s APIs, *Trustchain* blocks, their distribution and the identity verification service.

 *Impact*: The attacker **cannot access any application data in any way.**